tl;dr Templates & Linked GuidesDon't have time to read the complete guide? You can access our Templates and Resources quickly below.

 The bottom-line: Use all the evidence you have to creatively, and honestly, demonstrate forward momentum.
 Note that graphics, charts, and visuals can be your best friend when trying to illustrate traction.

-As previously mentioned, setting up the initial meeting is relatively easy.
-Investor email addresses can often be found on company websites, and contact can be established via social media.
-The challenging part will be checking off the aforementioned boxes that make investors care: Going full-time, being scalable, incorporating properly, creating cap tables, demonstrating traction, and delivering a memorable pitch.
+Setting up an initial meeting is relatively easy.
+Investor email addresses can often be found on company websites, and contacts can be established via social media.
+The challenging part will be checking off the aforementioned boxes that make investors care.
+Remaining sharp and organized reduces the chances of failure.
+Adequately assessing the benchmarks investors pay attention to will build the necessary strength in you.
+Moreover, consistency and thoughtful management will enhance the quality and flow of your pitch.

 Still have questions about fundraising?